10 Tips For Seniors Living with High Blood Pressure

 3. Maintain a healthy weight

-Those who are overweight could lower blood pressure by losing just 10 pounds.
+Those who are overweight could lower their blood pressure by losing just 10 pounds.
 That may even allow them to take less blood pressure medication.

 4. Eat heart-healthy foods